jyao1/openspdm/Doc/SpdmOsTest.md

          [--meas_sum] is the measurment summary hash type in CHALLENGE_AUTH, KEY_EXCHANGE_RSP and PSK_EXCHANGE_RSP.
 By default, ALL is used.
          [--meas_op] is the measurement operation in GET_MEASUREMEMT.
 By default, ONE_BY_ONE is used.
          [--slot_id] is to select the peer slot ID in GET_MEASUREMENT, CHALLENGE_AUTH, KEY_EXCHANGE and FINISH.
 By default, 0 is used.
+                 0xFF can be used to indicate provisioned certificate chain.
+No GET_CERTIFICATE is needed.
          [--slot_count] is to select the local slot count.
 By default, 3 is used.
          [--pcap] is used to generate PCAP dump file for offline analysis.
    </pre>